 From there, Helena takes Barbara aside for a private conversation as she expresses how they can’t just let someone they’ve just met stay with them.
 Babs says that she’ll only be sleeping here for the night before reminding Kyle that she used to be “another girl with no place to go who fell asleep on that couch” just as Huntress takes her leave.

 We then shift to the next morning as Dinah is awoken by the Wayne Family butler himself, Alfred Pennyworth, as he presents her with fresh clothes and even offers to make her breakfast while she takes a shower.
 Afterwards, he tells Barbara that he’s restocked her pantry as it’s something for him to do since hardly anything happens over at Wayne Manor, especially since Helena isn’t willing to live there despite it being her birthright.
-Babs says that she’s fortunate to have Kyle as her fellow comrade, but exclaims how she “won’t let me in”.
+Babs says that she’s fortunate to have Kyle as her fellow comrade but exclaims how she “won’t let me in”.
 However, Alfred tells Barbara that she’s acting similarly towards Lance by not letting her join the team, to which she exclaims that this is no place for her.
-From there, the scene ends with Dinah returning from her shower informing them that she saw one of the victims die, though not through suicide.
+From there, the scene ends with Dinah returning from her shower and informing them that she saw one of the victims die, though not through suicide.

 Over at Dr. Quinzel’s office, Helena attends another session where she divulges about learning what her father did as an “aggressive hobby” and that part of her blamed him for her mother’s death.
-When she brings up Barbara taking her in as a means of help, Harleen states how “human beings are essentially selfish creatures” and makes Helena question whether Babs’ act was ultimately for her friend or for herself.
+When she brings up that Barbara had taken her in as a means of help, Harleen states how “human beings are essentially selfish creatures” and makes Helena question whether Babs’ act was ultimately for her friend or for herself.

 Back at the clock tower, Dinah exclaims that she couldn’t inform the police about the victim’s fear towards rats that weren’t physically present, to which Barbara exclaims that it was most likely brought out of his subconsciousness via a metahuman.
 However, she doesn’t have any known metahuman criminals with said ability in her database.
 Lance then exclaims that the guy did mention “Phoenix”.
 Ultimately, Babs discovers that he was referring to Phoenix Industries, a dummy corporation formed in New Gotham City a few months prior that was used to purchase the old dockyards.
 She then realizes that it would allow the company to acquire total access over the city’s infrastructure.
 Afterwards, she traces the tax filings towards the revelation of a four-man ownership group.
 Out of said quartet, two of them are listed as deceased via suicides.